xkolek1/ostravskypinec/README.md

 # Remake of ostravskypinec.cz website --IN PROGRESS--
-The website runs on simple HTML/CSS/JS
+The website runs on simple HTML/CSS/JS, some Python for generating JSON

 **Structure:**
 - `index.html` – home page